qlik-oss/core-website/docs/docs/services/mira.md

 !!!
 Note
     Mira and the `kubectl` proxy are bundled into the same pod.

-Since Kubernetes needs to pull Docker images, Kubernetes must be configured with Docker Hub credentials.
-In the deployment file, these credentials are held in an object of type `secret` that is called `dockerhub`.

 #### Expose Mira REST API

 The Mira REST API should also be exposed as a service.